Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * Read a lot of articles (every day or every few days): use Reddit, Dev.To, newsletters like Changelog/SoftwareleadWeekly
 * Study the evening before to sleep is very powerful because helps you to remember what you read more easily
 * Create a list of stuff to read or study when you have time
-* Read stuff from others that you admire
+* Read stuff from others whom you admire
 * Find a way to experiment what you are learning, check the article [Don't Learn More, Learn Smarter.
 A Quick Guide to Agile Learning](https://www.entrepreneur.com/article/341618).

 I want to quote a phrase from this article [Interview candidates with an Open Source background](https://toscalix.com/2019/12/10/interview-candidates-with-an-open-source-background/) that I liked a lot: